 There is a huge variety of places to choose from to base yourself throughout the county.
-Whether it be an urban setting or a quaint chocolate teapot village, the location exists in Hertfordshire!
+Whether it be an urban setting or a leafy village, the location exists in Hertfordshire!

 There are well established estate agents listed in all the major towns and villages that constantly update their portfolio of properties for sale.
 Many of them offer financial advice too if you're looking to get on the property ladder.